the-milanov/aspnet-identity-management/README.md

 SignInManager can sign in user, in session or if *remember me* checkbox is checked, in persistent way.

 IAuthenticationManager can log out users.

+**Database:**

+Test database is in App_Data folder, *.mdf file.
+Connection string is in Web.config, and it is used by ApplicationDbContext.

+Database consists of next tables: Users, Roles, UserClaims, UserLogins, UserRoles.